Police

 individual falls within this paragraph, if –

-relative of a person whose death is the alleged result from the conduct
+individual is a relative of a person whose death is the alleged result from the

-relative of a person whose serious injury is the alleged result from that
+individual is a relative of a person whose serious injury is the alleged result

 (3) In the case of a DSI matter, an individual